Northstar Line: Construction and operation

-The Minnesota Department of Transportation (Mn/DOT) and the Northstar Corridor Development Authority (NCDA) studied options for development of the corridor to handle the increasing commuter load and felt that a commuter rail line was the best option.
-It was expected to cost about US$265 million in 2008 dollars, estimated to be less than one-third the cost of upgrading existing highways, though the cost would later climb to $317 million.
-Because almost all of the route being used already existed, the investment mostly went into building new stations, upgrading track, enhancing the safety of crossings, and updating signals.
-A significant portion of the funds were to extend the METRO Blue Line to the Target Field station on the west side of Interstate 394 and 5th Street in downtown Minneapolis.
-This terminal station is integrated into the Minnesota Twins' new ballpark, Target Field, which opened in March 2010.
+The Minnesota Department of Transportation (Mn/DOT) and the Northstar Corridor Development Authority (NCDA) studied options to handle the increasing commuter load and felt that a commuter rail line was the best option.
+Development of the corridor was expected to cost about US$265 million in 2008 dollars, estimated to be less than one-third the cost of upgrading existing highways, though the cost would later climb to $317 million.
+Because most of the route already existed, the investment went into building new stations, upgrading track, enhancing the safety of crossings, and updating signals.
+A significant portion of the funds were used to extend the METRO Blue Line to the Target Field station on the west side of Interstate 394 and 5th Street in downtown Minneapolis.
+This terminal station was integrated into the Minnesota Twins' new ballpark, Target Field, which opened in March 2010.

-During normal operation, the line had six trains running in the morning and evening rush hour periods, and limited service on weekends and holidays.
-Bus feeder lines, including the Northstar Link from St. Cloud to Big Lake station, bring residents along the corridor to the nearest train station.
-Once in downtown, commuters can walk upstairs to the METRO Blue and Green Lines, take a bus into other areas of the city, or go into one of the nearby buildings integrated into the Minneapolis skyway system.
-In the first year, 2010, Metro Ridership fell well short of its goal of 3,400 weekday trips from this station.
-Metro Transit has a goal for of 5,900 by 2030 intending to save those commuters 900,000 hours over the course of a year when compared to taking a dedicated bus line.
+During normal operation, the line had six trains running in the morning and evening rush hour periods, with limited service on weekends and holidays.
+Bus feeder lines, including the Northstar Link from St. Cloud to Big Lake station, brought residents along the corridor to the nearest train station.
+Once downtown, commuters could walk upstairs to the METRO Blue and Green Lines, take a bus to other areas of the city, or go into one of the nearby buildings integrated into the Minneapolis skyway system.
+In 2010, Metro Ridership fell well short of its first-year goal of 3,400 weekday trips from this station.
+Metro Transit had a goal of 5,900 by 2030 intending to save commuters 900,000 hours over the course of a year when compared to taking a dedicated bus line.